-Murasaki Mura is a reproduction of Naha City during the 14th and 15th centuries, when Okinawa was the Ryukyu Kingdom, was a flourishing trade center.
-Located near Cape Zanpa, this cultural theme park, with red-tile roofs, stone walls and cobblestone streets, recreates scenes from the kingdom era.
-The park offers 32 workshops where visitors can try their hand at Okinawan shisa painting, ceramics, Ryukyu glass blowing, making coral wind chimes, dyeing cloth items and even karate.
-There is also a go-kart track on the premises.
-Some items may require additional processing; however, most crafts may be taken home on the same day.
+Murasaki Mura is a reproduction of Naha City during the 14th and 15th centuries, when Okinawa, then known as the Ryukyu Kingdom, was a flourishing trade center.
+Located near Cape Zanpa, this cultural theme park with red-tile roofs, stone walls and cobblestone streets recreates the grandeur of the kingdom era.
+The park offers 32 workshops where visitors can try their hand at Okinawan shisa painting, ceramics, Ryukyu glass blowing, making coral wind chimes or dyeing cloth.
+Some craft items may require extra processing, but most will be ready to take home on the same day.
 The International Karate Study Center located on the premises is also popular.
 Be sure not to miss the Ryukyu Lantern Festival featuring thousands of Chinese lanterns adorning the premises through the winter season.

 Public entertainment has always been a part of Okinawan culture.
 But during the war, materials for making sanshin (a traditional stringed instrument) were scarce, so locals fashioned them from empty tin cans.
 Take a class in making your own sanshin from a tin can (60 min, ¥4,350) and learn how to play it (60 min, ¥1,750).

 Shisa painting: Choose a plain plaster shisa from among various styles and turn it into a masterpiece (60 min, from ¥1,800 for one shisa).